 While there are many beautiful and historically interesting works depicting Mount Shasta, one of my absolute favorites is an engraving by Thomas Moran.
 He, along with Albert Bierstadt, is the preeminent 19th century painter of western landscapes.
 Moran and Bierstadt’s works were integral in inspiring public appreciation of the great beauty of the lands to the west and moved the public to support the preservation of these incredible places.
 Their paintings hang in many prestigious museums and are even located in the White House.
 Both artists have major peaks named after them as well.
 Mount Bierstadt in Colorado is one of that state’s elite 14ers.
 Mount Moran in Grand Teton National Park in Wyoming is among the most dramatic peaks in the storied range, second only to the Grand Teton itself.
 While both painters are well known as oil painters, Moran also worked with engravings.
 Specifically, the engravings were created as magazine illustrations.
 Moran would often make engravings of places he had not been based on sketches other people created.
 This is in stark contrast to his paintings, for which Moran personally joined expeditions into remote areas in order to document the landscape.
 In interpreting the sketches of other people, it is natural for things to become exaggerated or emphasis placed on the wrong feature on a mountain.
 This is the same practice that caused my painting of Mount Shasta to be almost unrecognizable.

 In the case of my favorite engraving by Moran, the scene being depicted is Mud Creek Canyon.
 It is not exaggerated so much that it is unrecognizable but it is certainly distorted enough that someone unfamiliar with Mount Shasta should be forgiven for not recognizing the great mountain.
 This is further obfuscated by the fact that the engraving is showing a fairly unappreciated perspective on the mountain (albeit an absolutely spectacular one and one of my personal favorites).
+It does seem as though the view is from the west side of Mud Creek canyon but all the same features are visible from the east side, which is the location of the Clear Creek Trail.
 While the scene is not proportioned correctly, it is amazing just how many landmarks are present:

 Most early depictions of Mount Shasta portray the mountain from down below as the artist gazed up at its icy heights.
 An early work made on the mountain is certainly unusual (another similarity with my painting, which is also made from on Mount Shasta).
 Nonetheless, it is an epic and inspiring view.
 I hope that more folks will head up onto the Clear Creek Trail and climb up to the spectacular vista of Mount Shasta.
 This view of the great volcano is not famous or iconic but it is so grand, so magnificent, so packed with rugged grandeur, that it certainly deserves to be one of the iconic images of the American West.